© S I Richards

-Outside, Dad gives me instructions, ‘Whatever you do, keep low.
+Outside, Dad gives me instructions, ‘Whatever you do, son, keep low.
 Don’t stand up; you’ll be too obvious.’

 After all that talk of gangsters with guns, I don’t need telling twice.
 I bend double, keeping close to his heels.
-As we edge our way hesitantly through the thickening darkness, I’m startled by every cracking twig or rustling leaf.
+As we edge our way through the thickening darkness, I’m startled by every cracking twig or rustling leaf.

-‘They look like totem poles,’ Dad whispers.
+‘This looks promising—they look like totem poles,’ Dad whispers.

-‘That must be the chief,’ whispers Dad.
+‘That must be the Chief,’ whispers Dad.
 ‘I’ll go and talk to him.’

 I wrack my brains.

 Suddenly the answer comes to me.
-Now I know why I recognise this style of jacket!
+Now I know why I recognise this particular style of jacket!
 The material may be different, but I’ve seen jackets exactly like them hundreds of times in my books at home.

 ‘Wait Dad!’
 My voice comes out as a trembling squeak, ‘They’re not Native Americans, they’re…’